gwyche/deep_NN_general_purpose_V1/README.md

 For more information about the general operation of the neural network and the dataset, visit my blog article: [Pulsar Classification](https://gwyche.wordpress.com/2019/08/06/pulsar-classification/).
 Note that this blog article was written when I was still feeding the neural net data from a database inside a Spring MVC application.

 This neural network is now functional enough and flexible enough for testing on a diverse range of new datasets.
-I will report on those experiments in a later blog post.
+I will report on those experiments in a later blog article.

 ##### Please Note